How customers and their suppliers must treat VAT if they're using self-billing arrangements.

 If you do make individual agreements with your suppliers on the same date, and the agreements all expire on the same date (for example, you have agreed with all of your suppliers to operate VAT self-billing for a period of 12 months from today’s date) you may find it difficult to review all of the agreements on the same date.
 In such a situation you may review them on a rolling basis spread over 6 to 12 months.

 If you do this, you should set the appropriate time limits on your original agreements when they’re made.
-You must avoid self-billing a supplier at any time when you don’t have their written agreement to do so.
+You must avoid self-billing a supplier at any time when you do not have their written agreement to do so.

 3.3.4 Self-billing suppliers for less than 12 months